myozaw00/Myanmar-Kyat-Converter/README.md

 ## Installation

-ApkDownloader is installed by adding the following dependency to your `build.gradle` file:
+MyanmarKyatConverter is installed by adding the following dependency to your `build.gradle` file:

 ```groovy